For style leaders and design lovers.

 'We added a lot of textiles to the space including the sheer linen drapery,' Sara says.
 'This drapery softens the natural light and creates a beautiful natural texture to the space.
 It softened the modern lines of the room.'

-The pendant light is Light Object 018 by Naama Hofman, sold by Galerie Philia Furniture out of Geneva, Switzerland via 1stdibs.
+The pendant light is Light Object 018 by Naama Hofman, sold by Galerie Philia Furniture out of Geneva, Switzerland via 1stdibs and is perfect for this minimalist dining room.
 'It has since been named the golden taco, which is pretty fitting for us taco loving Austinites,' Sara jokes.

 On seeing Sara's in-built home bar, you might start to wonder if any dining area is complete without a drinks station!
 'Since the client hosts a lot of dinner parties, she asked for a full functioning bar where she could mix up specialty cocktails without having to walk to her kitchen,' Sara says.